-- The Cape of Good Hope, despite it’s name, was a really rough and stormy area to navigate.
-Make some paper boats this week using either these instructions or these ones.
+- The Cape of Good Hope, despite its name, was a really rough and stormy area to navigate.
+Make some paper boats this week using these instructions.
 Label your boats with “Bartholomew Dias, 1488.”
 Then you can play with them in any number of ways.
-During bath time (if you don’t mind splashing) your kids can play Cape of Good Hope by making the bath tub as wavy and stormy as they can and playing with their paper boats (you could even paint Africa on the shower wall with those bath paints, if you’re so inclined).
-If a messy bathroom isn’t your thing, then fill a rubbermaid tub or kiddie pool outside to play.
+During bath time (if you don’t mind splashing) your kids can play Cape of Good Hope by making the bathtub as wavy and stormy as they can and playing with their paper boats (you could even paint Africa on the shower wall with those bath paints if you’re so inclined).
+If a messy bathroom isn’t your thing, then fill a Rubbermaid tub or kiddie pool outside to play.

 - I love combining ‘play’ with ‘school.’
 Really the line between the two is blurry (in my opinion).
 Anyway, you could ‘play’ the War of Roses with your kids this week as you teach about this event in history.
 Divide your Barbie dolls, stuffed animals, army men, or action figures (whatever your kids play with) into two groups.
 Then decide which group is the House of Lancaster and which is the House of York.
 You can give little white stickers/flowers (use your creativity here) to the House of York and red stickers/flowers to the House of Lancaster.
 Explain they had a big war, but now King Henry from the House of Lancaster is marrying Catherine of York to end the war!
 Have a play wedding, and let everyone ‘party’ together instead of staying separate based on their flower/sticker colors.
 (I’m sure your little girls will love this)